Primary

 Rise onto your toes and reach the ball overhead, then slam it down with full force while hinging at your hips.
 Engage your lats and core throughout, following through toward the ground rather than stopping at ball contact.

-Want Medicine Ball Slam in your program?
+See where Medicine Ball Slam fits in your weekly plan

 Stand with feet shoulder-width, holding slam ball overhead.